GAMP®5: Categories, Guidelines, and Tips

 Understanding GAMP®5

-GAMP®5 which is a set of regulations and guidelines is used directly by the pharmaceutical and life sciences industries to validate automated systems.
+The GAMP 5 software categories are a set of regulations and guidelines used directly by the pharmaceutical and life sciences industries to validate automated systems.
 The teams that develop and maintain these regulations are with the International Society for Pharmaceutical Engineering (ISPE).

-GAMP®5 is responsible for the proper validation, compliance, and correct use of automated systems, which include software products, in the pharmaceutical industry.
+GAMP 5 is responsible for the proper validation, compliance, and correct use of automated systems, which are applicable for any software product, in the pharmaceutical industry.

 pattern